gbv/cocoda-db/README.md

 in form of simple key-values pairs:

 * `PORT`    - port number (required, 6033 by default)
 * `WORKERS` - number of parallel connections (required, 5 by default).

+Main configuration is located in `/etc/cocoda-db/config.yml` in YAML format.

 # SEE ALSO